 Hair Extension Charts

 If you're thinking of ordering hair extensions, it's best to have at least some idea of the color that will best suit you.
 This is generally easy enough to do, but it's helpful to have access to a color chart to better determine the most appropriate shade.
-An extensive chart like the ones available from Vision Hair and Hair Extension Boutique can help make the process easier.
+An extensive chart like the one available from Hair Extension Boutique can help make the process easier.

 Though there are plenty of online color charts available, it's best not to rely on them completely.
 Color resolution differs from one computer to the next.
 What looks perfect on one computer might look disappointingly different on another - and still more different in real life.
 Clearly, online charts are not a guarantee of what the actual shade will look like.
 An online chart is thus best used as a reference point only.
 Think of it like makeup - you probably wouldn't order a new foundation online without having an idea of what it would look like on your skin.

 Color charts are necessary as reference points when deciding upon your new hair color.
 If you've ever scoured the hair color aisle in any major supermarket or beauty supply store, you've most likely seen a swatch guide filled with confusing numbers and alluring names to define a color formula.
 These basic color charts may vary from company to company, but are all based on the same principles.

 Color guides and swatches are based on the hair color level system, which measures the degree of lightness to darkness, while excluding any underlying pigments and tones.
 The following levels are industry standard :

 - Level 6: Dark blonde

 - Level 4: Brown